PERSONA-5/PERSONA-5/README.md

 ★ please dont be weird to me or make like weird jokes to me if its our first time meeting

-★ music artists i like!! :P Ken Ashcorp,Kets4eki,The Cranewives,Ayesha erotica,Evil anvil and splatoon music in genreral ''ermmm.... but how much do you like these artist how do i know your not a POSER!...'' these are artists i really like and if they are there i probably listened to all/most of their music :P
+★ music artists i like!! :P Ken Ashcorp,Kets4eki,The Cranewives,Ayesha erotica,Evil anvil,fake type and splatoon music in genreral
+''ermmm.... but how much do you like these artist how do i know your not a POSER!...'' these are artists i really like and if they are there i probably listened to all/most of their music :P